syncfusion-content/javascript-docs/js/Autocomplete/Overview.md

 # Overview

-The AutoComplete control is a textbox control that provides a list of suggestions based on the user query.
-When users enter text into the text box, the control performs a search operation and provides a list of results.
+The AutoComplete control is a textbox control that provides a list of suggestions based on the user query.When the users enters the text in the text box, the control performs a search operation and provides a list of results in the suggestion pop up.
 There are several filter types available to perform the search.

 **Key Features**

-* Delimiter: Supports search for multiple words using a delimiter symbol.
+* Multiword Search: Supports searching using multiple words

 * Data binding: Supports data binding with JSON data and remote data.